Tw1ddle/game-of-life/README.md

 * Any cell with more than three living neighbours dies (overpopulation).
 * Any dead cell with three living neighbours comes to life (reproduction).

-Conway designed these rules to produce interesting results - even self replicating patterns are possible.
+Conway designed these rules to produce interesting results - even self replicating patterns can be produced.
 Read more [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ## Notes
 * The patterns are from the [LifeWiki](http://www.conwaylife.com/wiki/Main_Page) collection.
 Credit for these goes to the original creators.